aasmah/Bad-bank-app/README.md

 # Bad-Bank_app
-Its called a bad bank as nothing is save in here.  whatever u put in here becomes mine.
+It's called a bad bank as nothing is safe in here, goes out the other way. totally insecure!

 # deploys using AWS link